 - Worker’s Compensation: We may disclose your health information in compliance with Worker’s Compensation laws.

 - Marketing: We may use your health information to give to you information about other treatments or health-related benefits and services that we provide and that may be of interest to you.
-If you do not wish Ministry Health Care to use your information for marketing purposes, you may notify the Director of Privacy.
+If you do not wish Ministry Health Care to use your information for marketing purposes, you may notify the system Privacy Officer.

 - You have the right to receive a paper copy of this Notice of Privacy Practices.
-If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, you may contact the Director of Privacy, Corporate Integrity Department Compliance Line at 1-888-203-9559.
+If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, you may contact the system Privacy Officer through the Corporate Responsibility Values Line at 1-888-203-9559.